zoey1103/2023-Cyclistic-bike-share-analysis/README.md

 # 2023-Cyclistic-bike-share-analysis
-## 1. Introduction
+## How do annual members and casual riders use Cyclistic bikes differently?

-How do annual members and casual riders use Cyclistic bikes differently?
+### 1. Introduction

 This case study is the **Capstone Project of Google Data Analytics Professional Certificate** .
 In this case study I am working as a junior data analyst in the marketing analyst team at Cyclistic, a fictional bike-share company in Chicago.